From Seiberg-Witten to Gromov: MCE and Singular Symplectic Forms: Introduction

 where \(\mu^+\) denotes the self-dual part of a 2-form \(\mu\).
 (Cf. \textsection \ref{sec:convention}).
 Note that \(\mathfrak{S}_{\mu, \hat{\grp}}\, (A, \Psi)\) is invariant under {\em gauge transformations} \((A, \Psi)\mapsto (A-2u^{-1}d u, u\cdot\Psi)\), where \(u\) maps \(X\) to \(S^1\).
 The gauge equivalence class of \((A, \Psi)\) represented by \((A, \Psi)\) is denoted by \([(A, \Psi)]\).

 \begin{thm}[{\bf local convergence}] Let \(X\) be a 4-dimensional \(\Spin^c\) MCE and \(\nu\) be an admissible 2-form on \(X\).
-Given \(r\geq 1\), let \(w_r, \hat{\grp}_r\) be respectively an admissible closed 2-forms and a nonlocal perturbation of the type described in \cite{KM}.
+Given \(r\geq 1\), let \(w_r, \hat{\grp}_r\) be respectively a closed 2-form and a nonlocal perturbation of the type described in \cite{KM}.
 Suppose they satisfy Assumption \ref{assume} below.
 Let \(\mu _r:=r\nu +w_r\), and write